rashmiyadav02031989-wq/AWS-Serverless-File-Manager/README.md

 **Step 7:**
 Tested end-to-end functionality, including upload, download, list, and delete operations.

-## Security Best Practises:
+## Security Best Practices:
--Files are uploaded directly to S3 using time-limited pre-signed URLs.
+- Files are uploaded directly to S3 using time-limited pre-signed URLs.
--CloudFront is used to securely distribute the frontend.
+- CloudFront is used to securely distribute the frontend.
--No long-term AWS credentials are exposed in the browser.
+- No long-term AWS credentials are exposed in the browser.

 ## Screenshots:
 ### Website Homepage